strapdata/elassandra/README.md

 * When updating the Replication Factor, you will need to run a [nodetool repair <keyspace>](http://docs.datastax.com/en/cql/3.0/cql/cql_using/update_ks_rf_t.html) on the new node to effectivelly copy and index the data.
 * If a node become unavailable, the routing table is updated on all nodes in order to route search requests on available nodes.
 The actual default strategy routes search requests on primary token ranges' owner first, then to replica nodes if available.
 If some token ranges become unreachable, the cluster status is red, otherwise cluster status is yellow.

-After starting a new Elasticassandra node, data and elasticsearch indices are distributed on 2 nodes (with no replication).
+After starting a new Elassandra node, data and elasticsearch indices are distributed on 2 nodes (with no replication).
 ```
 nodetool status twitter
 Datacenter: DC1